Alex Neill, Fiction and the Emotions

 a.
 Because one does not believe they exist, one does not believe they are undergoing suffering

 b.
-If pitying involves believing someone is suffering, can’t feel pity
+If pitying involves believing someone is suffering, one can’t rationally feel pity

 c.
-Not denying we are feeling something, just not pity
+Whatever we are feeling is not the emotion of pity

 6. NEILL’S ACCOUNT

 7. Neill’s view on which emotions are appropriate for fiction and which not

 b.
 Possible: Fear for others, envy, admiration, and pity

 8. Note!
 Neill thinks we need different accounts for different emotions

 9. Fear for oneself of a fictional character not possible/rational